-Ozone = Exhaust + Sunlight
+Ozone Pollution = Exhaust + Sunlight

-Ozone peaks in the hottest, sunniest part of the day.
-Ozone causes coughing, asthma, and long-term damage that increase the chance of heart attacks and cancer.
-What’s more, on sunny and warm days, we often spend more time outside, which means we’re more exposed to ozone.
+The health effects of ozone can be pretty serious.
+Ozone causes coughing, asthma, and long-term damage that increases the chance of heart attacks and cancer.
+What’s more, on sunny and warm days, we often spend more time outside, which means we’re more exposed to more ozone in the air.

 Is Ozone a Problem Indoors?